MENU

 Combination protocol: IV drip plus local injection for patients with both systemic disease and specific complication targets.

-Expected Timeline of Stem Cell Therapy Results
+What to Expect: Timeline of Stem Cell Therapy Results

 At 1–3 months: Initial improvements in glucose levels and neuropathy symptoms